jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   don't boot from USB.

 * Connect the DUT to the network and note its IP address <DUT_IP>.
-One way to find the IP is to switch to VT2 by pressing Ctrl-Alt-F2, login as "root", password "test0000".
-Run:

-  $ ip -f inet addr

-  Switch back to VT1 by pressing Ctrl-Alt-F1.
+The IP address is displayed at the bottom of the network selection menu.
+Unless specified explicitly, the test setup works correctly through either wireless or wired network connections.

 * Add the DUT root private key to ssh-agent on the Autotest server: